 Amy Welfare (Staff)

-The Yunnnan region is a must addition to a vacation to China in my opinion, as it is just so different to the rest of China.
+The Yunnnan region is a must addition to a holiday to China in my opinion, as it is just so different to the rest of China.
 The altitude in Lijiang is 2400m so it although this is high, it is much better to visit here before heading up to the even higher Ringha.
 On arrival at the hotel I was struck by the stunning beauty of Jade Dragon Snow Mountain rising up in the distance, snow capped even at the end of summer.
-The Garden Jacuzzi Villa I stayed in was stunning and a real treat after some of the more standard city hotels on my vacation so far.
+The Garden Jacuzzi Villa I stayed in was stunning and a real treat after some of the more standard city hotels on my holiday so far.
 As with all of China you need to be ready for the food that is aimed more towards the domestic tourist as here, even though the food is delicious and there are western choices I did see, for example, pickled pigs ears and duck tongues in the breakfast buffet... all part of the experience!
 My trips from here were excellent with a very good guide.
 We headed into Lijiang Old Town, a maze of little streets with ancient buildings, Chinese medicine shops and unusual restaurants.
-You can also visit the amazing Black Dragon Pool and Tiger Leaping Gorge but I only had time for a visit to the tiny and unspoiled Shuhe populated by the Naxi tribe which was a real highlight.
+You can also visit the amazing Black Dragon Pool and Tiger Leaping Gorge but I only had time for a visit to the tiny and unspoilt Shuhe populated by the Naxi tribe which was a real highlight.

 Full Day Tour of Lijang